Locomotive Breath: Composition

-"Locomotive Breath" was recorded in an unusual manner for the time: the track was pieced together from overdubs, as most of the parts of the song were recorded separately.
+"Locomotive Breath" was recorded via overdubs; most of the parts of the song were recorded separately.
 Ian Anderson did his normal flute and vocal parts in addition to bass drum, hi-hat, acoustic guitar and some electric guitar parts.
 John Evan's piano parts were then recorded; Clive Bunker added the rest of the drums and Martin Barre finished the electric guitar parts.
 All of these recordings were then overdubbed onto each other because Anderson was finding it difficult to communicate his musical ideas about the song to the other band members.
 The song was designed to replicate the chugging of a train in its rhythm.

 Anderson explained the recording process of the song in an interview, saying Locomotive Breath' was actually an utter failure when we tried to play it all together.
 It didn't gel.
 We didn't get the groove.
 I think John Evan recorded the piano intro, then I went out into the studio with two drum sticks and clicked them together because this was in the days before click tracks, and then I went out and played to [that] with a hi-hat and bass drum.
 Then Clive [Bunker] went out and added the tom-toms and the cymbals.
 And then I played the electric-guitar rhythm part all the way through.
 And then we had something that was beginning to sound a bit like a song and it had that kind of metronomic feel, which I wanted it to have, because it's about a railway train running on the tracks.
 So it should click-clack in time."

 The song has been Jethro Tull's live encore during concerts since 1972.
 During some live concerts, the song would segue into the finale of Pomp and Circumstance, usually to end the concert, or an encore.